fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/README.md

 I already have some examples of this although I have not yet run them.

+I have been reading the documentation for these and it is not clear to me what pins are available for the hardware serial example.

 ## PJON using RS485 over Serial

 I have moved these PJON examples here as they use RS485